faizyy01/Invitarr/README.md

 This command is used to remove a record from the Db.
 Use -db ls to determine record position. ex: -db rm 1
 ```

+# Unraid Installation

+1. Ensure you have the Community Applications plugin installed.
+2. Inside the Community Applications app store, search for Invitarr.
+3. Click the Install Button.
+4. On the following Add Container screen, add discord bot token.
+5. Click apply

 # Setup

 **1. Enter discord bot token in bot.env**